 Across all our shops in the UK, we hosted a full takeover of Safer Gambling Week messaging.
 Posters were displayed in our shop windows, as well as daily messaging on our SSBTs and gaming machines.
 Throughout the Group, we delivered safer gambling messaging to our customers, as well as promoting awareness of the event across our social media accounts.
-The event channels, including through a daily all company newsletter featuring articles, interviews with key colleagues driving our safer gambling approach, and videos of work being done 'on the ground' through our RET (Research, Education and Treatment) partnerships.
+The event also featured in all our communications channels, including through a daily all company newsletter featuring articles, interviews with key colleagues driving our safer gambling approach, and videos of work being done 'on the ground' through our RET (Research, Education and Treatment) partnerships.